rikhuijzer/SIRUS.jl/paper/paper.md

 This calculation is done for all 8 rules and the score is summed to get a prediction.
 In essence, the first rule says that if there are less than 8 axillary nodes detected, then the patient will most likely survive (`class == 1.0`).
 Put differently, the model states that if there are many axillary nodes detected, then it is, unfortunately, less likely that the patient will survive.
-This model is fully interpretable because there are few rules which can all be interpreted in isolation and together.
+This model is fully interpretable because the model contains a few dozen rules which can all be interpreted in isolation and together.
-In contrast, Random forests consist of hundreds to thousands of trees, which makes them too complex to interpret.
+In contrast, Random forests require hundreds to thousands of trees, which makes them too complex to interpret.

 # Stability

-Another problem that the SIRUS algorithm improves upon is that of model stability.
+Another problem that the SIRUS algorithm addresses is that of model stability.
 A stable model is defined as a model which leads to similar conclusions for small changes to data [@yu2020veridical].
 Unstable models can be difficult to apply in practice as they might require processes to constantly change.
 This also makes such models appear less trustworthy.
 Put differently, an unstable model by definition leads to different conclusions for small changes to the data and, hence, small changes to the data could cause a sudden drop in predictive performance.
 One model which suffers from a low stability is a decision tree because it will first create the root node of the tree, so a small change in the data can cause the root, and therefore the rest, of the tree to be completely different [@molnar2022interpretable].
 Similarly, linear models can be highly sensitive to correlated data and, in the case of regularized linear models, the choice of hyperparameters.
-Instead, the SIRUS algorithm provides stability by stabilizing the trees and the authors have proven the correctness of this stabilization mathematically [@beneard2021sirus].
+Instead, the SIRUS algorithm provides stability by stabilizing the trees and the authors have proven the correctness of this stabilization mathematically [@benard2021sirus].
 In the rest of this paper, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their interpretability, stability, and predictive performance.
 The interpretability and stability are summarized in Table \ref{tab:is}.